DASH Diet Meal Prep for the Week: Easy Low-Sodium Meals

 5. Turkey or Bean Lettuce Wraps

-Smart Low-Sodium Prep Tips
+Smart Low-Sodium Meal Prep Tips

 - Use fresh or frozen vegetables instead of canned when possible

-- Choose “no salt added” canned beans, tomatoes, and broth
+- Choose no-salt-added canned beans, tomatoes, and broth

 - Rinse canned beans to remove extra sodium